The Glenn Jackson Scholarship Program

 What is the status of the fund?

 Our goal is to continue to increase the fund balance and ensure the program remains financially secure.
-As of June 30, 2012 the funds balance is: $450,555.71.
-Typically, the fund supports two scholarship awards each year.
-In 2012, the fund supported the award of three scholarships.
-Your contributions are instrumental in providing more scholarships for our graduating dependents!
+Current funds will provide for five scholarships for the 2015-16 school year and renewed eight previous recipients as they continued in the program.
+This is a departure from the past when only one or two scholarships were awarded each year.
+So, your contributions are instrumental in providing more scholarships for our graduating dependents!

 How can you help?

 You can help by participating in payroll deduction (for as little as $2/month) or by making a one-time donation.
 Simply complete the form below, fold and mail (the address is on the back).
-Send one-time donations to the same address (make checks payable to the GLENN JACKSON SCHOLARSHIP FUND).
+Send one-time donations to the same address (make checks payable to: Glenn Jackson Scholarship Fund).

 This is a great way to help our leaders of tomorrow get the education they need to be successful.

 For more information about the Glenn Jackson Scholarship program, call or write:

 Oregon Department of Transportation